 [Greek Notes - slave is doulos in Greek.
 The KJV and other Bible versions translate doulos as servant.
 But the KJV translates nine different Greek words as servant.
 Each has a specific meaning that the KJV does not show.
 The Breakthrough Version does: pais G3816 (servant boy), doulos G1401 (slave), diakonos G1249 (servant), huperretes G5257 (rower), misthotos G3411 (hired worker), misthios G3407 (paid worker), oiketes G3610 (domestic servant), and therapon G2324 (attending servant).]

-After he began to collect, one was brought to him who owed ten thousand talents (ten million dollars).
+After he began to be collecting, one was brought to him who owed ten thousand talents (ten million dollars).

 [Greek Notes - "ten thousand" is one word in Greek (murias).
 In this story, it sounds like an exaggeration, but as a picture of how much each person owes God, it is not.]

-Since he did not have a way to pay him back, the master gave the order for him, his wife, his children, and everything (as much as he has) to be sold and for him to be paid back.
+Since he did not have a way to give it back, the master gave the order for him, his wife, his children, and everything (as much as he has) to be liquidated and for it to be given back.

-So after the slave got down on the ground, he was bowing to him, saying, 'Be patient over me for a long time, and I will pay everything back to you.'
+So after the slave got down on the ground, he was bowing to him, saying, 'Be patient over me for a long time, and I will give everything back to you.'

 After the master of that slave had sympathy, he dismissed him and forgave the loan to him.

-But after that slave went out, he found one of his fellow slaves who owed him one hundred denarii ($5000), and when he took hold of him, he was choking him, saying, 'Pay me back if you owe anything.'
+But after that slave went out, he found one of his fellow slaves who owed him one hundred denarii ($5000), and when he took hold of him, he was choking him, saying, 'Give me back if you owe anything.'

-So when his fellow slave got down at his feet, he was encouraging him, saying, 'Be patient over me for a long time, and I will pay you back.'
+So when his fellow slave got down at his feet, he was encouraging him, saying, 'Be patient over me for a long time, and I will give it back to you.'